adujon/PetoVertebrates/README.md

 Tonini, J. F. R., K. H. Beard, R. B. Ferreira, W. Jetz, and R. A. Pyron.
 2016.
 Fully-sampled phylogenies of squamates reveal evolutionary patterns in threat status.
 Biol Conserv 204:23–31.
 Elsevier Ltd.

+Jetz W, Pyron RA.
+2018 The interplay of past diversification and evolutionary isolation with present imperilment across the amphibian tree of life.
+Nat Ecol Evol 2, 850–858. (doi:10.1038/s41559-018-0515-5)

 ----------------------------------------------------------------------------------------------------
 Body size and longevity datasets were obtained from the following publications / databases and from Kaptsetaki, Compton, Vinzce and Boddy's papers